Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Empirical Application

-Figures \ref{fig:4groupsindtr} and \ref{fig:4gropusjotr} represent the treatment distribution in four villages.
+\ref{fig:4groupsindtr} and \ref{fig:4gropusjotr} represent the treatment distribution in three villages.
 In Figure \ref{fig:4groupsindtr}, nodes are colored according to their individual treatment assignment, while in Figure \ref{fig:4gropusjotr} node colors refer to the joint treatment status.
+Villages are graphically contoured through colored polygons.

 The outcome variable $\Yik \in \{0,1\}$ represents the insurance uptake and equals 1 if the household $i$ residing in village $k$ purchased the insurance after the information session.
-At the end of the experiment, $2,495$ families chose not to accept the proposed insurance policy, while $2,017$ were positively persuaded by the session and accepted the weather insurance.
+At the end of the experiment, $2,498$ families chose not to accept the proposed insurance policy, while $2,020$ were positively persuaded by the session and accepted the weather insurance.

-To evaluate the heterogeneity of treatment and spillover effects, we included in the analysis all the observed characteristics that could plausibly moderate the effect of the intervention: three dummies representing the household's production area (\texttt{reg1}, \texttt{reg2} and \texttt{reg3}, respectively); a binary variable which equals 1 if the head of the household is at least $50$ years old (\texttt{age}); a binary variable being 1 if the household's head has successfully completed high school (\texttt{educ}); a binary variable distinguishing families who are strongly worried about weather phenomena (\texttt{prob\_dis}, which is equal to 1 if perceived probability of a weather disaster happening in the coming year exceeds $0.30$); a binary variable which identifies families who declare to be risk averse (\texttt{averse}).
+To evaluate the heterogeneity of treatment and spillover effects, we included in the analysis all the observed characteristics that could plausibly drive the heterogeneity in the effect of the intervention: three dummies representing the household's production area (\texttt{reg1}, \texttt{reg2}, and \texttt{reg3}, respectively); a binary variable which equals 1 if the head of the household is at least $50$ years old (\texttt{age}); a binary variable which is equal to one if the household's head is male (\texttt{male}); a binary variable that takes the value 1 if in the household there are more than four components (\texttt{hsize}); a binary variable being 1 if the household's head has successfully completed high school (\texttt{educ}); a binary variable distinguishing families who are strongly worried about weather phenomena (\texttt{prdis}, which is equal to 1 if the perceived probability of a weather disaster happening in the coming year exceeds $0.30$), which corresponds to the median of that variable in the sample of households; an indicator representing the household's risk aversion (\texttt{averse}); an indicator for whether the household was impacted by any weather disaster in the prior year (\texttt{dis}); an indicator measuring the trust in the Government (\texttt{trust}); a binary variable that equals 1 if the household has received payouts from other insurance products before (\texttt{repay}).